chaos-mesh/website/versioned_docs/version-1.0.1/get_started/installation.md

 If you are using k3s or k3d, please also specify `--k3s` flag.

 <PickVersion className="language-bash">
-  curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh --k3s | bash
+  curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --k3s
 </PickVersion>

 ### Verify your installation